DavyShaw/Matchmaker/README.md

   - Password: android

 This application uses the Firebase API for its functionality.
 Firebase needs a strong network connection to function.
 It is therefore recommended that when using the application that a Wi-Fi connection is used over a moblile connection.
+Furthermore, due to the nature of Firebase, Google accounts are required for registration, if registration is being tested.

 ### Authors: